adele/omicsMA/README.md

-## omicsMA R package: Variance-Preserving Estimation and Normalization of M-A Values from Omics Experiments
+## omicsMA: An R Package for Variance-Preserving Estimation and Normalization of M-A Values from Omics Experiments

 ### Overview